Are you a parent or guardian struggling to get your child to brush their teeth?

 Most brands do to some extent categorise their brushes by age groups, but it is not always that straight forward.

-Different electric toothbrushes have different power settings, different brush head sizes, different designs and features that suit different aged kids.
+Different electric toothbrushes have different power settings, different brush head sizes, different designs and features that suit different aged children.

 Generally speaking you have 2 key age groups when it comes to electric toothbrushes for kids.